SerhadS/techspace-evolution/README.md

-# Code to reproduce the findings in the paper:
+# Notebook to reproduce the findings in the paper:
 S.Sarica & J.Luo.
 Knowledge Burden and the Future of Innovation with Artificial Intelligence